-When it comes to Vermont law, there is nothing in the law regarding windshield and glass repair.
+When it comes to coverage in Vermont for Windshield Replacement Insurance, there is nothing in the law regarding windshield and glass repair.
 Also, according to Car Windshields, “insurers may use aftermarket or used parts, just so long as they are ‘like kind and quality’.
 You have the right to decide who does the repairs.”

 If you are deemed “high risk” by any auto insurance company and you cannot get auto insurance the normal way, the Vermont Automobile Insurance Plan (VT AIP) may be the solution for you.

 To be eligible to enter this “high risk” pool, you have to meet three requirements: